-If you love your brothers and sisters in Christ, help them grow in Christ, pray for them, help them in their financial needs etc.
+If you love your brothers and sisters in Christ, help them grow in Christ, pray for them, help them with their financial needs etc.

 Consider lending to the Lord by giving to the poor.
 One who shows more mercy will obtain more mercy.

-As you start doing your best to Please the Lord in all possible ways every day, you will be filled with His amazing Joy that will overflow from you to others and eventually the Light of Jesus Christ will shine brightly in you.
+As you start doing your best to please the Lord in all possible ways every day, you will be filled with His amazing Joy that will overflow from you to others and eventually the Light of Jesus Christ will shine brightly in you.